rossPatton/composure-grid/README.md

 ![composure-grid](https://cloud.githubusercontent.com/assets/2379901/10570762/4ac2a6bc-75ec-11e5-960f-74199112cdf8.png)

-Composure makes it easy to add and remove grid functionality as you need it, with lightweight atomic output that won't slow down your site A framework generator based on the ideas of atomic-css, but without the incomprehensible bullshit syntax.
+Composure makes it easy to add and remove grid functionality as you need it, with lightweight atomic output that won't slow down your site.
 Composure gives you a css system where each class does one little thing - and that's it.
+Based on the ideas of atomic-css, but without the incomprehensible syntax.
 No cascading bullshit, and still flexible enough to generate most kinds of css frameworks with a bit a fiddling around.

 By passing in a config object, you generate a different grid and gutter system.
 Great for use in production (the WIRED preset is more or less what WIRED uses) or even just for rapid prototyping.